sampsyo/cs6120/content/blog/2025-12-19-musings-on-aliasing-in-rust.md

   *x
 }
 ```
-the compiler knows `x` cannot have any mutable aliases in before it is read at the bottom of the function (notably it can't alias `y` in the line `*y = 6120`) and so it can optimize the code:
+The compiler knows `x` cannot have any mutable aliases to it before it is read at the bottom of the function (notably it can't alias `y` in the line `*y = 6120`) and so it can optimize the code:
 ```llvm
 define i32 @foo(ptr noalias %0, ptr noalias %1) #0 {
   store i32 4120, ptr %0, align 4